othyn/macos-auto-clicker/README.md

 Build and run through Xcode as you normally would to a macOS target.
 As a note, the build 'number' will automatically be set to the latest short commit hash when the application is built.

 This is a side project, so feel free to submit a PR for any functionality/bug fixes and go ham.
-There aren't any contributing guidelines as of yet, code style is handled by `swiftlint` (`$ brew install swiftlint`) and should automatically fix the style upon build (there is a GH Action setup for this also).
+There aren't any contributing guidelines as of yet, code style is handled by `swiftlint` (`$ brew install swiftlint`) and should automatically fix the style upon build.
+There is a [GitHub Action](.github/workflows/swiftlint.yml) setup to run on all code submitted, so it can't be avoided.

 ### :speech_balloon: Localisation